 Charlotte’s Web (CWBHF)

 When most people look at Charlotte’s Web (OTCMKTS:CWBHF), they’re thinking that they missed the boat.
-After all, CWBHF stock has jumped 78% since the beginning of this year.
+After all, CWBHF stock jumped 78% at the beginning of this year.

-From the opening price of April, Charlotte’s Web shares gained a ridiculous 16%.
+From the opening price this year, however, Charlotte’s Web shares are down over 10%.

 Instead, I’d consider what our own Matt McCall had to say.
 Thanks to the popularity of CBD, Charlotte’s Web’s CBD-based products could be distributed across mainstream retail channels.